Is Jared Goff Tough Enough to Be the King of Hollywood?

 He sparked a sense of accountability.
 Changing a culture, to Goff, is both macro and micro.

 Of course, you need to deliver on the field, but it also takes doing the little things.
 It's gathering up everyone's wristbands after practice in high school to have them washed.
-Years past, sweaty bands were all tossed into a bucket—which smelled like death.
+Years past, sweaty bands were all tossed into a bucket after every practice, and it smelled like death.
 It's having "Back with a Vengeance" shirts printed after Marin Catholic lost at Oakland-Alameda County Coliseum his junior year.
 They won the NorCal finals the next year.

 Above all, Goff knows every teammate is watching his every move.